-I say "to be more confident" meaning to be more confident in some hypothesis than you should/would be in the absence of that justification.
-Later in this discussion we'll enounter an opportunity to distinguish between having more justification to be confident in P, and having justification to be more confident.
+^{© 2018} The Authors Analytic Philosophy Published by John Wiley & Sons Ltd justification.
+Later in this discussion we'll encounter an opportunity to distinguish between having more justification for confidence in P, and having (some, or sufficiently much) justification to be more confident.
 For the moment, I want to treat these indifferently; but I haven't found a vocabulary that sounds neutral between them.